Italy: Matera, Otranto & the Puglia Coast

 4.5 miles, easy to moderate, 670-ft. elevation gain and 2.5 miles, easy to moderate

-After another hearty breakfast, you travel to Otranto’s harbor and the trailhead for today’s exploration.
-Italy’s easternmost city, Otranto enjoys a scenic location on the Strait of Otranto, which connects the Adriatic and Ionian seas.
-Greeks, Romans, Byzantines, Normans, and Aragonese have all called this port their own and left their marks on this remarkable city.
+After another hearty breakfast, you set out for Otranto’s harbor and the trailhead for today’s exploration.
+Italy’s easternmost city, Otranto enjoys a striking location on the Strait of Otranto, where the Adriatic and Ionian seas meet.
+Greeks, Romans, Byzantines, Normans, and Aragonese have all laid claim to this strategic port, leaving behind a rich and layered history.

-You continue your walk towards the whitewashed Punta Palascia lighthouse, stopping for a visit before traveling on by minibus to a family-run agriturismo, where you are welcomed in for a cheesemaking demonstration by a local producer and a light lunch featuring local products—savor antipasti salentini including typical cheeses and homemade bread.
+From here, continue on toward the Punta Palascia lighthouse, Italy’s easternmost point.
+After visiting the lighthouse, travel by minibus to a welcoming, family-run agriturismo, where a local cheesemaker invites you in for a demonstration and a light lunch featuring regional specialties—antipasti salentini, fresh cheeses, and homemade bread.

-After, continue on foot or by minibus to Porto Badisco, a charming bay whose clear turquoise waters and white-sand floor invite you for a swim.
-Virgil famously claimed that this sheltered beach was the site of Aeneas’s first landing after he escaped from Troy.
+Later, travel on foot or by minibus to Porto Badisco, a picturesque bay where clear turquoise waters and a white-sand seabed invite you for a refreshing swim.
+According to Virgil, this was the site where Aeneas first landed after fleeing the fall of Troy.

 Included Meals: Breakfast, Lunch, Dinner

-2 miles, easy to moderate and optional 3 miles, easy
+2 miles, easy to moderate and 1-2 miles, easy

-For your final dinner together, you are welcomed at the hotel’s alfresco restaurant with a glass of sparkling prosecco.
-Settle in for a memorable meal that features the seasonal bounty of the region.
-You may savor a creamy troccoli: pasta with cuttlefish and black chickpea cream, or risotto with violet shrimp of Gallipoli, pistachios, and pesto, paired with a glass or two of local vino!
-It’s the ideal way to toast your discovery of the beauty and magic of Basilicata and Puglia.
+For your final dinner together, gather at the hotel’s al fresco restaurant, where you’ll be welcomed with a glass of sparkling prosecco.
+Settle in for a memorable meal that celebrates the seasonal bounty of the region.
+You might savor creamy troccoli pasta with cuttlefish and black chickpea cream, or risotto with Gallipoli’s violet shrimp, pistachios, and pesto—perfectly paired with a glass (or two) of local vino.
+It’s the ideal way to toast your journey through the beauty and magic of Basilicata and Puglia.

 Included Meals: Breakfast, Dinner

-Departing shortly after breakfast, you stop in the port of Otranto for an hour-long walking tour with your guide.
-This stunning coastal city boasts a spectacular waterfront and a fascinating medieval past.
-The city’s highlight is Otranto Cathedral’s enormous, 8,611-square-foot floor mosaic representing the Tree of Life, created by a monk in 1163.
-Afterward, enjoy free time to explore local craft studios selling clay whistles, baskets, hand-dyed fabric, and ceramics.
+Departing shortly after breakfast, you’ll stop in the coastal port of Otranto for an hour-long walking tour with your leaders.
+This striking seaside town is known for its spectacular waterfront and rich medieval history.
+A highlight is the Otranto Cathedral, home to an extraordinary 8,611-square-foot mosaic depicting the Tree of Life, crafted by a monk in 1163.

 Included Meals: Breakfast